Dainik Jagran: Organisation

-Content
+Misinformation

 Paid news

 Dainik Jagran was first named in a 2010 report to the Press Council of India as one of the newspapers publishing undisclosed paid news for celebrities, politicians and companies.

 The newspaper publishes advertisements disguised as news reports for the Yogi Adityanath government.
 The advertisements copy the newspaper's general news report style and are usually published on the front pages.
 They are sometimes accompanied with bylines to Dainik Jagran's staff, some of whom have been identified to be members of the newspaper's marketing team.
 The contents of the advertorial advertisements include laudatory reports of the government's activities, quotes from apparent residents praising the government and statements made by Bharatiya Janata Party politicians presented as facts without any attribution.
 Several of the newspaper's own news reports were repurposed into government advertisements at a later date and presented as new stories, which according to media analyst Vineet Kumar brings into question the credibility of its general reportage as well.
 Some of the advertorial reports have been found to be duplicates of reports which were earlier published as news items by outlets such as Zee News and the newspaper Uday Bhoomi.

 Editorial stance

-Dainik Jagran is a right-wing newspaper, that espouses the Hindutva ideology.
+Dainik Jagran is a Far-right populist, hypernationalist, pro-hindutva and majoritarian newspaper, that espouses the Hindutva, hindu nationalist and fascist ideology.
 The newspaper has never openly admitted to any leanings and claims that it is neutral in its political orientation.